-To be parents for new babies demands a lot of thoughts and planning.
-You have to live just here and now and you have to look far ahead to see what comes and to prevent bad habits and difficulties e.g. in the motor development.
+To be parents of new babies demands a lot of thoughts and planning.
+You have to live just here and now and you have to look far ahead to see what comes and to prevent bad habits and difficulties, e.g. in the motor development.

-The mattress need to be of good quality, not too soft or too hard.
+The mattress needs to be of good quality, not too soft or too hard.

 I know that some new experts on children’s health and development assert that the babies are supposed to sleep on the parents as much as possible.
-I am of that opinion that the well-being of the mother also counts a lot as she must have the energy to take care .
-The young fathers are more involved, but it’s still the mothers who play the biggest role in the babies lives the first year.
+I am of that opinion that the well-being of the mother also counts a lot as she must have the energy to take care.
+The young fathers are more involved, but it’s still the mothers who play the most prominent role in the babies lives the first year.

-To support the important motor development you can start putting the baby on his stomach as much as possible in his awake hours.
+To support the critical motor development, you can start putting the baby on his stomach as much as possible in his waking hours.
 That is in your arms on your arm, if he is still not too heavy.
-A good way to show him the things of interest in the room like posters of paintings in contrasting colours.
+An excellent way to show him the things of interest in the room like posters of paintings in contrasting colours.

-When the baby is placed on his stomach he will try to lift himself up on his lower arms and have a look around.
+When the baby is placed on his stomach, he will try to lift himself up on his lower arms and have a look around.
 His head comes up in the right posture in the middle.
-If the head is leaning constantly towards one side something ought to be looked at by a physiotherapist or your pediatrician.
-I have seen babies suffer from not being able to straighten up due to having lied in the womb in a strange place.
+If the head is continuously leaning towards one side, something ought to be looked at by a physiotherapist or your paediatrician.
+I have seen babies suffer from not being able to straighten up due to having lied in the womb in a strange position.
 That could also affect the hips.

 To help the baby gain confidence in lying on his stomach you put the bent arms along his breast.
-That will support the weight and you give him something nice and colourful to look at.
+That will support the weight, and you give him something beautiful and colourful to look at.
 The first months it’s black and white patterns mixed with blue and red.
 Later it’s green and yellow and orange.

-A long with this you can help him to turn to both sides.
+Along with this, you can help him to turn to both ways.
 You show him something interesting that goes slowly to the sides.
 A clear-eyed toy or your own smiling face.
-He will try to follow with the eyes and roll to some point to the sides.
+He will try to follow with the eyes and roll from some point to the sides.
 Very fast growing babies are quickly quite big and this task to turn or roll around is a difficult thing to do.
 But still very important.
 The ability to roll is a precursor to the later ability to crawl.